botfront/botfront/botfront/docs/guide/rasa/stories/README.md

 ![Linked branch 2: Bad](../../../images/linking_8.png)

 ::: tip
 Using linking too much could overcomplicate your story flows, making them difficult to understand.
-Also, excessive usage could lead into an increase training time.
+Also, excessive usage could lead into an increase in training time.
 :::

 ### How linking is handled